jnkroeker/kubernetes-terraform/README.md

 10. Execute `make dns`

+11. Execute `make external-access` to configure static IP address, load balancer and nginx for external traffic

 ### Tear everything down when finished, or else you will have trouble starting another cluster

 Execute `make k8s-down`